About the HOA

 The purpose of the PMA is to “govern the property by the provisions of the Covenants, Amendments, and Rules and Regulations” and to sustain and enhance the quality of life in the Peregrine community.
 The PMA is currently governed by the Board of Directors (the “Board”) elected by the PMA members.

 All Owners pay the Association Assessment that is levied against ALL PMA residential properties.
 The Association Assessment funds reserves for the long-term maintenance, repair and replacement of the Association Properties throughout the Community Area.
 PMA operating costs related to administration, management, professional services, utilities (irrigation for Association Common Areas), insurance, covenant enforcement and the “Architectural Committee” are also funded by the Association Assessment.
 The Assessment is based on the annual Association budget and will be billed annually in advance to all Owners.
 Owners have the option to pay the entire Assessment up front by January 1 or they may split the payment into two equal payments (first half due January 1, second half due July 1).

 The Association has contracted trash and recycling service with Green for Life (GFL) Environmental at a reduced rate.
 Your services should automatically continue through the closing process on your property.
 If this failed to occur, contact the PMA’s accounting service, Balanced Bookkeeping, at (719) 593-9811 to obtain services.

 The Peregrine community is serviced by GFL on Monday mornings.
-Bestway provides a 96-gallon toter for trash and a 64-gallon recycling toter.
+GFL provides a 96-gallon toter for trash and a 64-gallon recycling toter.
 If you have service concerns or need to change the size/replace one of your toters, contact Balanced Bookkeeping at (719) 593-9811.

 If our pickup day falls on a holiday, will GFL still be coming to get my trash that day?

 If pickup falls on or after one of these holidays, our pickup will run one day later.
 For example, if the Christmas holiday is on a Monday, all pickups will be one day late: Monday on Tuesday, etc. If the holiday falls on a Saturday or Sunday, pickups for that week are NOT affected.